sumeetchhetri/gatf/README.md

 </body>
 ```

-GATF Selenium Executor
+GATF Robotic Process Automation Tool
 ================

-The GATF selenium executor provides an easy to use language to write selenium tests called **seleasy**, using seleasy it becomes super easy to write any simple or complex test cases also utilizing the full capabilities of the workflow and provider logic described in the configuration above, moreover load and dsitributed load testing can now be very easily performed with gatf.
+The GATF RPA tool provides an easy to use language to write process automation tests called **seleasy**, using seleasy it becomes super easy to write any simple or complex test cases also utilizing the full capabilities of the workflow and provider logic described in the configuration above, moreover load and dsitributed load testing can now be very easily performed with gatf.

+Moreover a javascript library is provided as an additional support system to automatically record and playback browser actions, this small script when injected into the (Inspect Element - Chrome), (Developer Tools - Firefox) etc, provides an initial bootstrap to generate most of the automation scripts.

-Just to give a glimpse of how easy it is to write selenium test cases with seleasy(gatf) assume we have a login page hosted at http://example.com and after logging in we need to see the Name of the user in the Profile section under the xpath */html/body/div[4]/div[1]/div/div[2]/div[1]/div/p[1]*, an example gatf script to execute the test in 4 different browsers would look like,
+Just to give a glimpse of how easy it is to write process automation test cases with seleasy(gatf) assume we have a login page hosted at http://example.com and after logging in we need to see the Name of the user in the Profile section under the xpath */html/body/div[4]/div[1]/div/div[2]/div[1]/div/p[1]*, an example gatf script to execute the test in 4 different browsers would look like,

 ```
 open chrome